-Regulation Levels in Europe - Selected Examples (3)
+Regulation Levels in Europe

-- Regulation 717/2007 was claimed by mobile telephone operators to be not valid. - The European Court of Justice ("EuGH") decided in June 2010 that
+Selected Examples |3

-- "the object of the regulation is indeed to improve the conditions for the functioning of the internal market and that it could be adopted on the basis of Article 95 EC." - "maximum retail charges could be considered to be appropriate and necessary for the purpose of protecting consumers against high levels of charges."
+- Regulation 717/2007 was claimed by mobile telephone operators to be not valid. - However, in June 2010 was decided by The European Court of Justice ("EuGH") that - "the object of the regulation is indeed to improve the conditions for the functioning of the internal market and that it could be adopted on the basis of Article 95 EC." - "maximum retail charges could be considered to be appropriate and necessary for the purpose of protecting consumers against high levels of charges." - In December 2016, the European Parliament voted to abolish all roaming charges by June 2017 - Regulation 2015/2120 replaces and amends Regulation 717/2007